-Base wrapping tags for workflows; analogous to <process> and <preprocess> in Index configurations.
+Base wrapping tags for workflows; analogous to process> and process> in Index configurations.

 Contains an ordered list of <object>s.
 The results of the first object is given to the second and so on down the chain.
 It should be apparent that subsequent objects must be able to accept as input, the result of the previous.